Written by Tenley Haraldson.

 4. Virtually Indestructible

-Any aficionado recommends against washing your pans regularly.
-Most of the time, a quick wipe down – while it's still warm – is good enough..
+Any aficionado does not recommend washing your pans regularly.
+A quick wipe down – while it's still warm – is usually good enough..

-5. Don't Require Regular Washing
+5. Doesn't Require Regular Washing

 Note: Battling tough food stains?
 Fill your pan with water and boil it before applying elbow grease.